LuXDAmore/mws-restaurant-stage-2/README.md

 ##### Start the server and the building process together

-`npm run sailjs`: production, Port: 1337, you manually have to go to url `http://localhost:1377` _Served from `.tmp/public` folder_
+`npm run sailsjs`: production, Port: 1337, you manually have to go to url `http://localhost:1377` _Served from `.tmp/public` folder_